-Friday Happy Hour
+Host a Friday Happy Hour

-Reward your employees by providing Friday afternoon beverages and snacks.
-It brings your team together to unwind at the conclusion of the work week and gives you the opportunity to get to know them better in a more informal setting.
-Only have one happy hour per month; this saves you money and gives your staff something to look forward to when it occurs.
-For example, you could have a Friday happy hour on payday each month.
-To encourage your team to leave their desks and mingle, hold your happy hour in the boardroom.
+Consider rewarding your employees by providing Friday afternoon beverages and snacks.
+Socializing brings your team together to unwind at the end of the work week.
+And as a busy boss, you gain opportunities to get to know each person better in a less formal setting.
+Try hosting one happy hour per month.
+This saves you money and gives your staff something to look forward to every few weeks.
+For example, you could have a Friday happy hour on the last payday of each month.
+To encourage your team to leave their desks and mingle, you could hold your happy hour in the boardroom.

 If you prefer to meet up more frequently, act as an organizer rather than footing the whole bill.
 You can offer to cover the first round of drinks at a local spot and even plan a few icebreaker games to get everyone out of work mode.
 Consider issuing an employee-of-the-month award at your happy hour.
 A light-hearted social event is an opportune time for colleagues to acknowledge the hard work of a team member.